Greenwich Village Retail Condo Trades for $21.3M in Performing Arts District

 The transaction encompasses the entire retail condominium portion of the Bleecker Street property, totaling 27,541 square feet of commercial space.
 At the recorded sale price of $21.3 million, the deal translates to approximately $773 per square foot—a figure that reflects both the property's Greenwich Village location and its stable income profile.

-Le Poisson Rouge, the property's anchor tenant, has operated at the location for years, establishing itself as a fixture in New York City's live music and performance scene.
-The venue's continued occupancy provides the new owner with immediate cash flow and reduces lease-up risk typically associated with retail acquisitions.
+Le Poisson Rouge and CVS, the property's two tenants, have each operated at the location for approximately 15 years, with CVS recently renewing its lease.
+Their continued occupancy provides the new owner with immediate cash flow and reduces lease-up risk typically associated with retail acquisitions.

 Market Impact